Sexual abuse in the American film industry: Max Landis case

 In June 2019, filmmaker Max Landis (son of director John Landis) was accused by eight women of emotional, sexual abuse, and psychological manipulation.
 His past friends, colleagues, and girlfriends state that he would use his wealth, family connections, and friend group as a decoy and shield to cover his pattern of predations.

 In 2007, during the production for a student film, actress Masha Mendieta recalls that she and the other “sorority extras” had to get topless and were verbally harassed.
 In summer 2013 on the set of his directorial debut for Me Him Her, he met costume designer Tasha Goldthwait, who accused him of being physically, sexually, and abusive towards her, which led her to quit the project.
 In 2017, actress Anna Akana publicly spoke against him responding to a Netflix tweet promoting his project Bright, “Written by a psychopath who sexually abused and assaults women, right?
 Cool.”
-Several women come forward after Anna Akana’s tweet.
+Several women came forward after Anna Akana’s tweet.
 Zoë Quinn tweeted, “Sometimes men who commit sexual assault are talented screenwriters and their work comes with baggage.
 Other times, they’re Max Landis”.

 An ex-girlfriend recalls that he would instigate fights, belittle, and upset her to make her cry, which turned him on.
 “He never got better; he only learned to say the right things,” she told The Daily Beast.
 Another ex-girlfriend stated that he would use his illness, cyclothymia, as an excuse for his abusive behavior; it made it harder for her to see his actions as abuse, which she would wind up comforting him.
 He kept a “very long list” of women’s names in which he had slept with and had them ranked.
 Landis was self-aware who admitted that he was “difficult or a monster or worse”.
 One of his victims stated that everyone would say “that’s just how Max is.
 He’s a jerk.
 He knows it.
 He calls himself out on it”.

 Due to the allegations, he was removed as a producer from the film Shadow in the Cloud.
 Chronicle director Josh Trank fully supports these allegations and said, “to read about the terror he’s inflicted on so many women since then makes me sick to my stomach”.
 He was fired from Writ Large, the firm that managed him, as soon as they heard about The Daily Beast article.
-He signed with Creative Artists Agency (CAA) but since the allegations came out, he got fired.
+He signed with Creative Artists Agency (CAA) but since the allegations came out, he was fired.